-On September 18, 2019, we entered into a 5-year syndicated \$675 million senior secured term loan (the "\$675 Million Credit Facility") with leading international banks for the purpose of refinancing the Partnership's existing total indebtedness under the Term Loan B and the 2019 Notes.
-All amounts under the \$675 Million Credit Facility were drawn on September 25, 2019, utilizing \$470.4 million to repay the Partnership's outstanding principal of its Term Loan B. The remaining amounts drawn together with cash on hand were utilized to repay the \$250 million aggregate principal amount of the 2019 Notes at their maturity on October 30, 2019.
+On September 18, 2019, we entered into a 5-year syndicated \$675 million senior secured term loan (the "\$675 Million Credit Facility") with leading international banks for the purpose of refinancing the Partnership's existing total indebtedness at that time.

-The \$675 Million Credit Facility is repayable over five years in 20 consecutive quarterly payments (plus a balloon payment in year five) based on a 14 year amortization profile and bears interest at U.S. LIBOR plus 3.00% margin and is secured by, among other things, first priority mortgages on the six LNG vessels in the Partnership's fleet.
+The \$675 Million Credit Facility is repayable over five years in 20 consecutive quarterly payments (plus a balloon payment in year five) based on a 14 year amortization profile and bears interest at SOFR, plus 3.00% margin and is secured by, among other things, first priority mortgages on the six LNG vessels in the Partnership's fleet.
 Under the terms of the \$675 Million Credit Facility, the Partnership is restricted from paying distributions to its common unitholders while borrowings are outstanding under the \$675 Million Credit Facility.
 Scheduled distributions to the preferred unitholders under the existing Series A Preferred Units and Series B Preferred Units will not be restricted provided there is no event of default while the \$675 Million Credit Facility remains outstanding.